doxenix/mlflow-stock-predictions/README.md

 Step 3 - Deploy and make predictions
 -------------------

-Run `./deploy.sh`
+Open new bash terminal and run `bash deploy.sh`.
+Your model name inside this scrpit must be the same you used in **Step 2**.

 This launches a gunicorn server serving at the localhost `127.0.0.1:5000`.
 Now you can score locally on the deployed produciton model as a REST point.

-From another terminal send a POST request with our fresh data
+From another terminal with your activated conda env, send a POST request with our fresh data:
   * ```python run_prediction.py```

 Inside your terminal you will see predicted price.